-\citet{ferreira_new_2021} develop an assay for urine, a biofluid that is less invasive than blood and more representative of status than sweat.
-Their paper presents a paper-based colorimetric assay for urinary iron and quantification of results from images.
-The assay itself contains four columns of five sample units each.
+\citet{ferreira_new_2021} developed an assay for urine, a biofluid that is less invasive than blood and more representative of status than sweat.
+Their paper presented a paper-based colorimetric assay for urinary iron and quantification of results from images.
+The assay itself contained four columns of five sample units each.
 This design allows for replicate results and outlier exclusion.
-Blank (water) samples were used to obtain baseline signal intensity for absorbance calculations and calibrate for urine color interference.
+Blank (water) samples were used to obtain a baseline signal intensity for absorbance calculations and calibrate for urine color interference.
 Calibration curves were determined using iron standards in water and synthetic urine.
 It was found that the phosphate and citric acid in the synthetic urine significantly interfered with the slope of the calibration curve.
 The sensor was evaluated using volunteer urine samples (n=26) pre-treated with nitric acid.
 The results were compared to AAS and found to be similar. \citet{dortez_integrated_2023} showcase another colorimetric assay for serum iron, quantified by smartphone images.
-Samples are preprocessed with anti-transferrin to strip iron (Fe3+) ions from the protein transferrin, which are then reduced to Fe2+ before the sample is deposited on the assay.
-A smartphone and light box were used to capture images of the test area, which are analyzed to yield quantified results.